apache/drill/_docs/connect-a-data-source/070-hive-storage-plugin.md

 After configuring a Hive storage plugin, you can [query Hive tables]({{ site.baseurl }}/docs/querying-hive/).

-## Hive Embedded Metastore
+## Hive Embedded Metastore Configuration

-In this configuration, the Hive metastore is embedded within the Drill process.
+The Hive metastore configuration is embedded within the Drill process.
 Configure an embedded metastore only in a cluster that runs a single Drillbit and only for testing purposes.
 Do not embed the Hive metastore in production systems.

 Provide the metastore database configuration settings in the Drill Web UI.
 Before you configure an embedded Hive metastore, verify that the driver you use to connect to the Hive metastore is in the Drill classpath located in `/<drill installation directory>/lib/.` If the driver is not there, copy the driver to `/<drill installation directory>/lib` on the Drill node.
 For more information about storage types and configurations, refer to ["Hive Metastore Administration"](https://cwiki.apache.org/confluence/display/Hive/AdminManual+MetastoreAdmin).